NVriezen/ZelMigrationGuide/docs/_sources/unity/update.rst.txt

 System
 ------
-All logic is put inside systems.
+All logic is put inside **systems**.
 When you need to move a character, you make a movement system.
 Or when you want enemies to attack the player, you create an AI enemy behavior system.

 As explained in other section of this guide, GameObjects in Unity contain data and logic.
 In the Zel Game Engine we split this data and logic up.
-Data is stored in components and the logic runs from within systems.
+Data is stored in components and the **logic runs from within systems**.
 It keeps everything very modular and flexible.

+.. admonition:: Why?
+    :class: in-depth

+    We store the logic inside systems to be able to run the **same logic on a lot of components**.
+    In Object Oriented Programming you would look at a single object.
+    How that object behaves and functions.

+    When targeting a more Data Oriented approach you need to look at the bigger picture.
+    Does this code only run on one entity?
+    You probably realize that some code actually runs on multiple instances of that entity.
+    For example there may be multiple enemies targeting the player.

+    That is where these Systems come in.
+    By putting that logic into a system you can manipulate those enemies **all at once**.
+    Sometimes literally through **SIMD technology**.

+    .. admonition:: SIMD
+        :class: note

+        Single instruction, multiple data (SIMD) is a class of parallel computers in Flynn's taxonomy.
+It describes computers with multiple processing elements that perform the same operation on multiple data points simultaneously (source: Wikipedia).

+    You need to remember that instructions are also **data**.
+    The instructions for the manipulation of the actual entity data is already in the **CPU's cache**.
+    That means the CPU does not have to constantly load new instructions from RAM.
+    That is a **very slow process** and therefore **reducing the amount of reading from RAM can increase performance**.

 Differences
 -----------
-The difference between a System and Unity's ``Update`` function is actually not that big.
+The difference between a System and Unity's ``Update`` function is actually not that significant.
 Systems are also just functions.
-However you need to explicitly register them.
+However you need to **explicitly register** them.
 Being able to deregister them as well makes them a bit more powerful.

 To register a system you can simply so the following.